thwolter/riskgpt/README.md

 configure_logging()
 ```

 See the `docs/` directory for detailed documentation.
-An example Jupyter notebook is available in `notebooks/playground.ipynb` for an interactive playground.

 Validation helpers such as `validate_risk_request()` are available in `riskgpt.processors.input_validator` to convert dictionaries into request objects.